vwon23/data-pipelines-reference/README.md

 ### Reference for docker-compose.yml used
 Added docker-compose.yml and docker-compose.override.ymml to get IAM Role permission from AWS when running container locally.
-Please visit https://aws.amazon.com/blogs/compute/a-guide-to-locally-testing-containers-with-amazon-ecs-local-endpoints-and-docker-compose/ for more details
+Please visit https://aws.amazon.com/blogs/compute/a-guide-to-locally-testing-containers-with-amazon-ecs-local-endpoints-and-docker-compose/ for more details.